canonical/ubuntu-packaging-guide/libraries.rst

 an alternative to the shared library.
 Any program compiled against the static library will include the code directory into itself.
 This gets round worrying about binary compatibility of the library.
-However it also means that any bugs, including security issues, will not be updated along with the libary until the program is recompiled.
+However it also means that any bugs, including security issues, will not be updated along with the library until the program is recompiled.
 For this reason programs using static libraries are discouraged.